“Peaceful, luxurious hotel with white-on-white rooms, delicious seafood and an organic spa, set on a perfect stretch of beach in Xpu-Ha”

 - Guest Lounge

-The smallest Garden Suites are nice and private, hidden down individual paths shaded by huge leaves and foliage.
-The Garden Suites with Plunge Pool are a step up, with spacious decks, outdoor plunge pools and loungers, though the greenery means they don’t get much sun - and whilst we loved the quiet setting, our plunge pool felt rather exposed to the walkways so we hardly used it.
-If you’d prefer a sea view to a jungle hideaway, opt for one of the first- or second-floor Ocean Suites.
+The smallest Jungle Rooms are nice and private, hidden down individual paths shaded by huge leaves and foliage.
+The Jungle Suites with Plunge Pool are a step up, with spacious decks, outdoor plunge pools and loungers, though the greenery means they don’t get much sun - and whilst we loved the quiet setting, our plunge pool felt rather exposed to the walkways so we hardly used it.
+If you’d prefer a sea view to a jungle hideaway, opt for an Ocean Suite or a Beach Suite.

 - Air conditioning